SAP/ui5-tooling/docs/updates/migrate-v4.md

 ## Node.js and npm Version Support

-This release requires **Node.js versions v20.11.0, v22.0.0 or higher** as well as npm v8 or higher.
+This release requires **Node.js versions v20.11.0, v22.0.0, or higher** as well as npm v8 or higher.
 Support for older Node.js releases has been dropped; their use will cause an error.

 ## Specification Versions Support

-As before, only projects with Specification Versions 2.0 and higher are supported.
+As with UI5 Tooling 3.x, all projects with Specification Versions 2.0 and higher are supported.

 If a legacy specification version is detected, an automatic migration is attempted.
-Your old projects might therefore still work unless they have a non-standard configuration in their ui5.yaml.
+Old projects might therefore still work, unless they have a non-standard configuration in their ui5.yaml.

 ## Changes for Projects